-Choosing the right materials in micro gear pump design directly affects performance, lifespan, and how the pump handles different fluids.
+Choosing the right materials in micro gear pump design isn’t just a technical decision—it directly affects performance, lifespan, and how the pump handles different fluids.
 Whether you’re designing lab dosing systems, compact analyzers, or industrial microfluidic devices, material selection can make or break your results.

-In this guide, we will explore the materials used in micro gear pumps, helping you to choose the best choice for your specific application.
+In this guide, we break down the most important materials used in CHENHUI’s custom micro gear pumps, helping you make the best choice for your specific application.

 Why Material Selection Matters in Micro Gear Pumps?